cake-build/website/input/docs/build-systems/vso.md

 For those who are already using Cake making use of the [Bootstrapper file](http://cakebuild.net/docs/tutorials/setting-up-a-new-project), this is not called when using the VSO task.
 To use the bootstrapper file you should add a "PowerShell" or "Shell Script" task instead.

+## Notes about Variables

+Environment Variables which are marked secret in VSTS, cannot be resolved using `EnvironmentVariable()` in a Cake script.
+Instead they can be passed as arguments to the build script.
+You can read more about this limitation in the [Visual Studio documentation under the Secret Variables section](https://www.visualstudio.com/en-us/docs/build/define/variables#SecretVariables).